N3RDIUM/old-dotfiles/README.md

     - "Open menu" button
     - Pinned Launchers
     - Applications in current workspace
+- [ ] Media Widget
+    - You know what I'm talking about
 - [ ] Dashboard:
     - All other AGS windows are hidden
     - Fluent dashboard with basically everything